ebolat/emre.me/_posts/2019-04-15-binary-computation-and-bitwise-operators.md

 ![4-bit Positive Binary Numbers](https://cdn.emre.me/2019-04-15-four-bit-positive-binary-numbers.png){: .align-center}

 Negative numbers always start with a **1** and the remaining bits are used to store the actual size of the number.
-The smallest negative number is the largest binary value. (*e.g.* **1111** is **-1**)
+The biggest negative number is the largest binary value. (*e.g.* **1111** is **-1**)

 ![4-bit Negative Binary Numbers](https://cdn.emre.me/2019-04-15-four-bit-negative-binary-numbers.png){: .align-center}

 ## Steps to convert a positive binary number to its negative value ##

-Following steps will convert a positive binery number to its negative value by using *Two's Complement for negative numbers* method.
+Following these steps will convert a positive binary number to its negative value by using *Two's Complement for negative numbers* method.